-The Department of Physics and Astronomy in the College of Arts and Sciences invites applications for a tenure-track position at the rank of Assistant Professor with research interest in the areas of experimental condensed matter physics and atomic molecular and optical (AMO) physics.
-Research emphasis is placed on the study of the quantum nature of materials and information via the use of optical and photonic systems.
-Talented candidates in other areas will also be considered.
-We seek outstanding applicants with a demonstrated track record of excellence in research and teaching along with a demonstrated commitment to the missions of the department and Howard University.
-The University has on-going relationships and access to world-class external research facilities as it works to promote and maintain interdisciplinary collaborations with nationally recognized research organizations, such as NASA, NIST and NRL.
-In addition, the Department has a strategic priority of enhancing collaborations and interactions with national laboratories and to lead/participate in large interdisciplinary research programs.
-Successful candidates are expected to develop vigorous, extramurally funded research programs in their areas of expertise, actively participate in the Department's teaching and curriculum development at the undergraduate and graduate levels, and mentor undergraduate and graduate students.
+The Department of Physics and Astronomy in the College of Arts and Sciences invites applications for a tenure-track position at the rank of Assistant Professor with research interests in the area of Medical Physics for our newly launched MS in Medical Physics program.
+We seek outstanding applicants with a demonstrated track record of excellence in Medical Physics research and teaching.
+Successful candidates are expected to develop vigorous, extramurally-funded research programs in their areas of expertise, actively participate in the Department's teaching/mentoring and curriculum development at the undergraduate and graduate levels.
 Evidence of interest and success in mentoring underrepresented students is highly desired.
+Candidates who have successfully completed a CAMPEP accredited graduate program are preferred.

-Howard University is ranked as one of the top private universities that focuses on producing African American scientists.
 Howard University, a culturally diverse, comprehensive, research intensive and historically Black private university, provides an educational experience of exceptional quality at the undergraduate, graduate, and professional levels to students of high academic standing and potential, with particular emphasis upon educational opportunities for Black students.
-Howard University is currently classified as an R2 research university with aspirations and actions underway to achieve R1 status within the next few years.
-It is a residential campus of approximately 10,000 students located in the heart of the nation’s capital, Washington, DC.
+Howard University is currently classified as an R2 research university with aspirations and actions underway to achieve R1 status.
+It is a residential campus of approximately 13,000 students located in the heart of the nation’s capital, Washington, DC.

-- Earned doctorate in physics or a related field of study from an accredited institution;
+- Earned doctorate in Medical Physics, Nuclear Engineering, Imaging Sciences, Health Physics, Radiation Sciences, Physics, or related disciplines from an accredited institution;

-- Record of scholarship, teaching, and professional service commensurate with the rank of assistant professor;
+- Record of scholarship, teaching, and professional service commensurate with the rank of assistant professor in Medical Physics;

 - Effective communication and organizational skills; and

-Complete applications consist of a single PDF file containing
+A complete application consists of a single PDF file containing:

 1) Cover letter addressing qualifications listed above;